Pikix

 On the white GP2X (F200), the joystick click is replaced by touching the upper left corner of the screen

-On the white GP2X (F200), scratch the video by touching the lower half of the screen!
+Scratch the video by touching the lower half of the screen!

 GP2X button